StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 This section addresses these aesthetic choices and offers guidelines for maintaining a consistent and visually appealing script.
 Where applicable, the guidelines will include explanations of their advantages over alternative practices.

-For guidelines style guidelines that have a significant impact on the script's functionality, please refer to this guide's [Style](style.md) section.
+For stylistic guidelines that have a significant impact on the script's functionality, please refer to this guide's [Style](style.md) section.

 ## Indentations

-Indentation in Bash scripts can be achieved using either tabs or spaces.
-However, spaces are generally preferred over tabs for consistent code formatting.
+Indentations in Bash scripts can be achieved using either tabs or spaces.
+However, spaces are generally preferred over tabs for consistent formatting.

 /// admonition | Guidelines
     type: info